isomerpages/pa-cdcse/_what-we-do/Care/WeCare Arts Fund and WeCare Arts Experiences.md

 <p>As a component of an extended partnership between NAC and the five CDCs,
-the WeCare Arts Experiences (WCAE) promotes the participation of individuals from underprivileged backgrounds in contemporary arts and cultural events organized by the NAC and cultural institutions.</p>
+the WeCare Arts Experiences (WCAE) promotes the participation of individuals from underprivileged backgrounds in contemporary arts and cultural events organised by the NAC and cultural institutions.</p>
 <p>These experiences provide an opportunity for beneficiaries to connect
 through shared arts encounters with their immediate family members, caregivers, or friends, thereby enhancing social connections.</p>